Should You Build a Safe Room in Your Basement?

 Risks of Building a Safe Room in Your Basement

 Having a structure deep in the earth does have its potential downsides.
 One common one is flooding.
 No matter how strong humans build their basements, mother nature always has a way of providing enough force for water to break inside, sometimes leading to disaster.

 There are ways to mitigate this risk to your safe room.
 For simple solutions, shelving can be installed and strategically used to ensure that no items are within a foot of the floor.
-More complicated, homeowners may install, or already have installed, strong water pumps to avoid flooding.
+A more robust but more expensive solution is to install water pumps to avoid flooding.

 Distance to Panic Room

-A basement location is often far from occupants will generally be residing.
+A basement location is often far from where occupants will generally be residing.
 Most people don’t spend much time in the basement.
-Very few bedrooms are in a basement – about 70% of our time home is spent in bedrooms.
-If concerned about a home invasion or even a storm, that distance could be a critical error.
+Very few bedrooms are in a cellar – residents use about 70% of their time at home in bedrooms.
+If a client is concerned about a home invasion or a storm, too much distance to one’s panic room could be a critical error.